-The underwriter has advised us that it proposes to offer the shares of common stock directly to the public at the initial public offering price set forth on the cover page of this prospectus and to certain dealers at that price less a concession not in excess of $[\bullet]$ per share.
-Any such dealers may resell shares to certain other brokers or dealers at a discount of up to $[\bullet]$ per share from the initial public offering price.
+The underwriters have advised us that they propose to offer the shares of common stock directly to the public at the initial public offering price set forth on the cover page of this prospectus and to certain dealers at that price less a concession not in excess of \$ per share.
+Any such dealers may resell shares to certain other brokers or dealers at a discount of up to \$ per share from the initial public offering price.
 After the initial public offering of the shares to the public, if all of the common stock are not sold at the initial public offering price, the underwriter may change the offering price and the other selling terms.

-The underwriting discount is equal to the public offering price per share of common stock less the amount paid by the underwriter to us per share of common stock.
-The underwriting discount is \$[•] per share.
-The following table shows the per share and total underwriting discounts and commissions to be paid to the underwriter assuming both no exercise and full exercise of the underwriter's option to purchase additional shares.
+The underwriting discount is equal to the public offering price per share of common stock less the amount paid by the underwriters to us per share of common stock.
+The underwriting discount is \$ per share.
+The following table shows the per share and total underwriting discounts and commissions to be paid to the underwriters assuming both no exercise and full exercise of the underwriters' option to purchase additional shares.

-Payable by Us
+Paya ble by Us

 No Exercise Full Exercise

-Per Share \$ [•] \$ [•]
+Per Share \$ \$

-Total \$ [•] \$[•]
+Total \$ \$

-We estimate that the total expenses of this offering, including registration, filing and listing fees, printing fees and legal and accounting expenses, but excluding the underwriting discounts and commissions, will be approximately $[\cdot]$ million.
-We have agreed to reimburse the underwriter for certain expenses in connection with this offering in an amount not exceeding $[\cdot]$.
+We estimate that the total expenses of this offering, including registration, filing and listing fees, printing fees and legal and accounting expenses, but excluding the underwriting discounts and commissions, will be approximately \$\text{ million.}\$ We have agreed to reimburse the underwriters for certain accountable expenses in connection with this offering in an amount not exceeding \$415,000.